Zerg00s/FlowPowerAppsMigrator/README.md

 ![](images/2018-07-25-21-11-04.png)

-## 5. Done
+## 5. Import converted flows and apps
 Now go ahead and import your flows and apps to the destination tenant.
-All SharePoint actions should now be converted to point to the new tenant that you chose.
+All SharePoint actions are now be converted and to the new location.

 ![](images/2018-07-25-21-14-55.png)

 ## How it works